pmonks/spinner/README.md

 What is it useful for?

-To give the user of a command line app a simple progres notification
+To give the user of a command line app a simple progress indicator.

 Note: currently doesn't handle multi-line output properly, so the best usage is to print a calming status message, start the spinner, and then commence whatever